GoogleCloudPlatform/solutions-workshops/grpc-xds/README.md

     make request-leaf-mtls-insecure
     ```

-7. Send a request to the `greeter-intermediary` server, using mTLS and the
+7. Send a request to the `greeter-intermediary` server in one of the
+    clusters, using mTLS and the
     [DNS resolver](https://grpc.io/docs/guides/custom-name-resolution/):

     ```shell